tags-widget Class

 `

-Example (hasBlockParams
+Example (hasBlockParams will be true):

 {{! templates/application.hbs }}